rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/4 - Visualize/readme.md

 	console.log("Listening on port " + port);
 	```

 	This file contains the code for the Node app.
 It uses the popular NPM package named [express](https://www.npmjs.com/package/express) to implement a minimalist Web server.
-Then it listens for HTTP requests, responds to requests for static file files in the "public" directory, and implements a REST method named ```testImage``` that invokes the CNTK model to identify the digit passed in the body of the request.
+Then it listens for HTTP requests, responds to requests for static files in the "public" directory, and implements a REST method named ```testImage``` that invokes the CNTK model to identify the digit passed in the body of the request.

 1. Add a file named **package.json** containing the following statements to the project directory: